enkidevs/curriculum/blockchain/fundamentals/the-blockchain/what-is-a-blockchain.md

 `DigiCash` was also a company trying to create a fully digital currency.
 Founded by David Chaum in 1990, it filed for bankruptcy in late 90's.

-[2: Blockchain identity theft]
-While computing the private key that determines your identity is infeasible for an attacker, having the key stolen as is, either physically or digitally, is still a threat.

 ---
 ## Practice